Referring Children for Mental Health Services and the Coordinated Services Action Team (CSAT)

 3. Work with the MAT Coordinator to obtain consent for mental health treatment, authorization for release of protected health information, and benefits establishment.

-4. Upload the necessary consent and CANs documents to the MHR on the Referral Portal.
+4. Upload the necessary consent documents to the MHR on the Referral Portal.

 5. At the time of the initial placement, the CSW will initiate a request for Medi-Cal on the DCFS 280, Technical Assistance Action Request.
 The TA will generate the Medi-Cal verification letter.